smorse93/g2-scraper/README.md

 If you're looking to scrape the entire G2 dataset, which includes over 100,000 products, we offer a special rate of $3.8 per 1,000 products.

-Additionally, we will deliver the JSON/CSV files of the Complete G2 Dataset to you.
+The data will be freshly scraped and we will deliver the JSON/CSV files of the Complete G2 Dataset to you within 7 Days.

 If you need the complete G2 dataset, kindly contact us on WhatsApp.
 We'll be happy to help you out.